 About The Cantata Trail

-The Cantata Trail is an exploration of Johann Sebastian Bach’s music, with special focus on his cantatas and other vocal works.
-What began as a small virtual gathering of close friends to get us through the Covid pandemic, has gradually evolved into a larger community.
+The Cantata Trail The Cantata Trail is an exploration of Johann Sebastian Bach’s music, with special focus on his cantatas and other vocal works.

 To enhance the experience, materials such as librettos, scores, and program notes are curated and posted to the Cantata Trail website.
 These resources provide references for participants during the sessions and support further exploration and enjoyment after the meetings conclude.